Climate and emissions

 Council will continue working on a range of strategies and implement a number of new actions detailed in the plan.

 Prior to its adoption by Council, the draft plan attracted 27 submissions from the community and overwhelmingly supported Council's ongoing emissions reduction activities.
-The Climate Council of Australia was among those who made a submission, acknowledging Council's leadership in the field with an invitation to partner with other leading councils in the new Cities Power Partnership program.
+The Climate Council of Australia was among those who made a submission, acknowledging Council's leadership in the field with an invitation to partner with other leading councils in the Cities Power Partnership Program.

-Eurobodalla Council has joined other councils around Australia in pledging to cut energy emissions as part of the Cities Power Partnership Program.
+Eurobodalla Shire Council has joined other councils around Australia in pledging to cut energy emissions as part of the Cities Power Partnership Program.

 An initiative of the Climate Council, the partnership brings together cities and towns around Australia that are leading the way in cutting their emissions.
 The partnership gives Council the chance to work with like-minded councils on new ways to reduce emissions, while making financial savings at the same time.